Therapy courses and training organisations

 A final note

 If you opt to train with one of our affiliate organisations, we strongly recommend that you independently check that their courses/outcomes meet your needs and expectations prior to starting your training, as we cannot be held responsible for any information provided by our affiliates.
+If you are planning to take on clients and charge for your services, it's important that you are sufficiently qualified and insured.
+This is to protect both yourself and your clients.

 Whilst we use all reasonable endeavours to ensure that our policy is adhered to, Therapy Directory is not intended as a website for verifying the qualifications, abilities, credentials or professionalism of any training organisation listed and is not responsible for any Training Affiliate listed in the directory.
 Although we see they supply a relevant qualification that we can accept, a listing with us does not mean that Therapy Directory endorses or accredits that qualification or organisation.